GuptaSiddhant/arcadia/README.md

 - The sharing works without logging-in as the game-page is accessible without authentication.
 - We use ShareThis API to create share options for multiple services like Facebook, Twitter, WhatsApp, etc.

+#### Django / Heroku security
+- We utilized Heroku's environment variables for numerous sensitive tokens and also for various configuration variables
+- And from Django's security we have enabled on the production server for example HTTP Strict Transport Security, content type nosniff header, browser xss protection, ssl redirection, secure session and csrf cookies, and x frame options are set to deny.

 ## Models and Views